-The Ryersonian is a digital-first newsroom run by final-year journalism students at Ryerson University.
-Print, broadcast and online content are distributed through a weekly campus newspaper, daily newscasts, and a constant online presence.
+The Ryersonian is a digital-first newsroom run by final-year journalism students at the school.
+Print, broadcast and online content are distributed through a bi-weekly campus newspaper, daily newscasts, and a constant online presence.

 Students enrolled in the Ryersonian course dedicate six weeks to working in the newsroom.
 They attend story meetings, work on daily news and long-form projects, and act as editors for the various beats and platforms.